 How?
-Instead of committing to a year-long contract at Gyms R Us (which let’s face it, you probably won’t stick to), simply make your goal to incorporate some exercise into your working day.
+Instead of committing to a year-long contract at Gyms R Us (which let’s face it, you probably won’t stick to), simply make your goal to incorporate some exercise into your wday.
 No tracksuit necessary.

-Whether it’s by cycling to work, taking the stairs, working out a-la-desk, or even just taking regular strolls around the office (see also: ‘walking meetings’), you’ll not only be improving your overall fitness, posture, and health – you’ll also be maintaining better workplace wellbeing.
+Whether it’s by cycling to work or a quick walk before you start working from home, taking the stairs, working out a-la-desk, or even just taking a stroll at lunch time, you’ll not only be improving your overall fitness, posture, and health – you’ll also be maintaining better workplace wellbeing.

 And, you might be surprised at how much more productive you become after a few afternoon squats/crunches/star jumps.
 That’s one way to beat the post-lunch slump.